yathit/ydn-db/readme.md

 as online [qunit test kits] (http://dev.yathit.com/index/demos.html).

+## Deployment ##

+For update bower, create a tag

+    git tag -a v1.3.3 -m "bug fixes"

+and push the tag to github

+    git push origin master v1.3.3

 ## Contributing ##

 Sending pull requests is easiest.
 For large or architectual changes, please email one